 7. SALE OF PORTLAND GENERAL

-On October 5, 2001, Enron entered into an agreement with Northwest Natural Gas Company (NW Natural) for the sale of Portland General for $1.875 billion, comprised of $1.55 billion in cash, $200 million in NW Natural preferred stock and common stock purchase units, $50 million in NW Natural common stock and the assumption of Enron’s $75 million balance on its customer benefits obligation, which was stipulated in its 1996 agreement to purchase Portland General.
+On October 5, 2001, Enron entered into an agreement with Northwest Natural Gas Company (NW Natural) for the sale of Portland General for $1.9 billion, comprised of $1.55 billion in cash, $200 million in NW Natural preferred stock and common stock purchase units, $50 million in NW Natural common stock and the assumption of Enron’s $75 million balance on its customer benefits obligation, which was stipulated in its 1996 agreement to purchase Portland General.
 In addition to the purchase price, NW Natural will assume approximately $1.1 billion in Portland General debt and preferred stock.
-The proposed transaction, which is subject to customary regulatory approvals, is expected to close by the fourth quarter of 2002.
+The proposed transaction, which is subject to customary regulatory approvals, is expected to close by the fourth quarter of 2002; however, no assurances can be given that such regulatory approvals will be obtained.
 Enron currently believes that the after-tax gain on the sale of Portland General will not be material.
 However, certain regulatory and other contingencies could negatively impact Enron’s current estimate.
 Enron’s carrying amount of Portland General as of September 30, 2001 was approximately $1.6 billion.
 Income before interest, minority interest and income taxes for Portland General was $108 million and $241 million for the nine month periods ended September 30, 2001 and 2000, respectively.

 UNCONSOLIDATED EQUITY AFFILIATES